miroslawmajka/aws-serverless-app/README.md

 This will deploy the application to AWS and return the URL at which you can access the website.

-## Bringing the default environment down
+## Bringing the default AWS environment down

 Run: